Mobility and networking for researchers

 The ZHAW can provide furnished flats at Bürglistrasse 21/23 in Winterthur for researchers from abroad who are taking part in research projects at the ZHAW.
 The minimum stay is two weeks.
 The flats contain basic crockery and cooking utensils, bed linen and towels.
 Reservations can be made through the International Office of the individual Schools.

-Staff from a European partner university can teach or complete a continuing education course at the ZHAW.
+Within the framework of a staff exchange, staff from a European partner university can teach or complete a continuing education course at the ZHAW.
 This exchange with our European partners takes place within the framework of the Swiss-European Mobility Programme (SEMP) and lasts a minimum of two and a maximum of 60 days.
 Lecturers are required to teach at least eight lessons per week during the period of their exchange.
 Effective travel expenses up to CHF 600 are reimbursed on the basis of submitted invoices.